-Proposals are due Friday, October 31, without exception
+Independent Study Applications are due Friday, October 31, without exception

 Select students may apply to spend one FWT pursuing an independent project.
 This alternative to employment offers the time to delve into a particular problem, research area, theme, or question, working in association with a sponsor.
 A sponsor must be someone whose area of expertise is appropriate to the Independent Study (IS), who is not a family member and has a minimum of five years related experience in the field after his/her undergraduate work.
 Bennington faculty are not obligated to sponsor IS and funding is not available to pay sponsors.
 Students interested in pursuing an IS must submit a complete online application along with a proposal describing the goals and methodology of the work, which can be copied and pasted into the application.
 A project proposed for IS is, at minimum, equivalent to the hours required for FWT.
 Alternatively, a student can split the IS option for use over two FWTs.
 In this case, the IS is completed during half of the FWT period and employment secured for the other half, and both the IS and the primary job site must be registered.
-The student’s sponsor, academic advisor, and faculty representative from his/her discipline, and the Director of FWT must approve the IS proposal.
+The student’s sponsor, academic advisor, and faculty representative from his/her discipline, and the Director of FWT must approve the IS application and proposal.
 Students must have completed at least four terms and be in good academic standing in order to apply to do an IS.
 IS may only be 105 or 210 hours, and supplemental hours do not apply towards IS.

-Independent study proposal and application
+Independent study application and proposal

 - Find a qualified sponsor, generally a scholar/professional familiar with the subject you intend to study during FWT.
 Arrangements for frequency and type of contact between sponsor and student during FWT are made individually.
 Check-ins should occur at least biweekly, providing an opportunity for the sponsor to evaluate your progress and for you to receive valuable feedback on your work as you progress.
 A sponsor must be willing to review and write an evaluation of your work at the end of FWT.
 Qualified sponsors outside the College will require approval from the Field Work Term and Career Development Office (FWT & CDO).
 This sponsor must submit a résumé/CV for review prior to approval.